Margret Borgs

-Margret Borgs (later Mund, February 17, 1909 – May 4, 1993) was a German diver who competed in the 1928 Summer Olympics.
-She was the wife of Arthur Mund and the mother of Günther Mund and Lilo Mund.
+Margret Borgs (later Mund, 17 February 1909 – 4 May 1993) was a German diver who competed in the 1928 Summer Olympics.
+She was the wife of Arthur Mund who also represented Germany at the 1928 Olympics in diving.
+Their son Günther Mund and daughter Lilo Mund were also Olympic divers, who both competed for Chile.

 In 1928 she finished fifth in the 3 metre springboard event.
 In the 10 metre platform competition she was eliminated in the first round.